maziac/DeZog/documentation/Usage.md

 ## Remote Types

 With DeZog you have the option to use different remotes.
-They are distinguished via teh "remoteType":
+They are distinguished via the "remoteType":
-- "zxsim"
+- "zxsim": Internal ZX Simulator
-- "zrcp"
+- "zrcp": ZEsarUx (or ZesaruxExt)
-- "serial"
+- "serial": ZX Next connected via serial.

 ### What is a 'Remote'?